Easy Sugar Cookie Icing

 Storage Instructions

 If you have leftover icing that you’d like to use for future cookies, you can store it in an airtight container in the fridge.
-Bring it back to room temperature before using it, stirring in a little more cream or milk if needed.
+Bring it back to room temperature before using it, stirring in a little more milk or water if needed.
 Use leftover icing within 1 week.

 Can I Freeze Powdered Sugar Icing?